 Moreover, numerous factors must be considered when studying English, including the educational system and the pedagogical skills of the instructors.
 In SMA Negeri 1 Tejakula, with 782 students over the number of students who select the language program to study foreign languages, one of which is English, provides evidence that English teachers' pedagogical expertise is crucial in helping students reach their full potential as English language learners (Kusumayasa, 46-53).

-Furthermore, the second/foreign language (L2) education field was dominated by teaching methods highlighting the importance and essentiality of mastering grammatical rules and vocabulary (Ebn-Abbasi,1–12, Yashima,115137).
+Furthermore, the second/foreign language (L2) education field was dominated by teaching methods highlighting the importance of mastering grammatical rules and vocabulary (Ebn-Abbasi,1–12, Yashima,115137).
 However, the emergence of communicative approaches to English language teaching (ELT) shifted the attention toward communication and the successful use of the target language (Fallah, 140-147).

 In addition, learning to communicate was seen as both a need and the primary goal of L2 education.
 The willingness to communicate (WTC) of English as a Foreign Language (EFL) students varies, as noted in numerous studies, even when English is not their first language.
 While some L2 students actively seek out speaking chances, others avoid them and remain mute in class (MacIntyre,111-131).
 This feeling of (un)willingness is complicated and placed in a way that several variables could influence.
-In addition to social and contextual elements, the teacher-student relationship and students' psychoemotional states affect EFL students' eagerness to engage in an L2 engagement at a particular moment.
+In addition to social and contextual elements, the teacher-student relationship and students' psychoemotional states affect EFL students' eagerness to engage in an L2 interaction at a particular moment.

 Dairo et al. (2023) explored the challenges, coping mechanisms, and insights of freshman English majors as they navigated their early academic experiences.
 Their findings revealed that students commonly struggled with limited vocabulary, weak grammatical foundations, and low confidence in oral communication.
 These challenges were often intensified by insufficient exposure to effective instructional strategies during earlier schooling.
 However, the study also highlighted that students who experienced supportive and adaptive teaching approaches were better able to cope with academic demands.
 This suggests that teachers’ pedagogical expertise—particularly in scaffolding lessons, providing constructive feedback, and creating a supportive language-learning environment—plays a significant role in addressing students’ linguistic difficulties.
 The study underscores the importance of well-prepared English teachers who can respond to learners’ needs and foster linguistic growth through informed instructional practices.